DevAbanoub/ADM/README.md

 - easy to use (just a click to download any file)
 - use CLI or GUI
 - cross-platform (GNU/Linux, Mac, Windows, Android)
+- Download chunks of data, then combine them together to get the file.

 ## Supported Languages and Translations
 - English